fazalilahi666/hpdf-group-task/README.md

 ## Support
 If you happen to get stuck anywhere, feel free to contact me at ebmsfazal@gmail.com.
 Alternatively, if you find a bug, you can raise an issue [here](https://github.com/fazalilahi666/hpdf-group-task/issues).

-## Support

-If you happen to get stuck anywhere, please mail me at ebmsfazal@gmail.com.
-Alternatively, if you find a bug, you can raise an issue [here](https://github.com/fazalilahi666/hpdf-group-task/issues).